macOS, Apache and ERR_CONNECTION_REFUSED fix

 Fix ERR_CONNECTION_REFUSED on macOS: Learn how to delete the Apache PID file to resolve server startup issues.

-The ERR_CONNECTION_REFUSED error is a common issue that can occur when trying to access a website or a local server.
-It indicates that the Apache server has refused the connection attempt, which can be due to various reasons.
+The ERR_CONNECTION_REFUSED error is a common issue that occurs when a website or local server is inaccessible.
+This error indicates that the Apache server has refused the connection attempt, and it can be caused by various factors.

 Fixing Apache ERR_CONNECTION_REFUSED error on macOS